Murders of Eve Stratford and Lynne Weedon

-Eve Stratford and Lynne Weedon were murdered in separate, sexually motivated attacks during 1975 in London, England.
-Stratford (28 December 1953 – 18 March 1975) was a bunny girl and model.
-Weedon (11 November 1958 – 10 September 1975) was a schoolgirl who was killed almost six months later, on the other side of London.
+The murders of Eve Stratford and Lynne Weedon, two young women from London, England, occurred in separate, sexually motivated attacks by the same unidentified individual during 1975.
+Stratford was a bunny girl, and Weedon, who had just left school, was killed almost six months later, on the other side of London.
 After Weedon's cold case was re-opened in 2004, new DNA techniques revealed that she and Stratford had been murdered by the same person.
 Stratford's case was re-opened in 2007, but neither case has been solved.
-A £40,000 reward for information leading to the capture of the killer remains on offer.
+A £40,000 reward for information leading to the killer remains on offer.

-Stratford's and Weedon's murders have been linked to other cases, in particular the murder of Elizabeth Parravincina (or Parravicini) in September 1977, which occurred only 1 mi away from the site of the attack on Weedon and almost exactly two years to the day after.
+Stratford's and Weedon's murders have been linked to other cases, in particular, the murder of Elizabeth Parravincina in September 1977, which occurred only 1 mi away from the site of the attack on Weedon and almost exactly two years to the day after.
 The murder occurred in almost identical circumstances, and police themselves linked the killings.
 The perpetrator is, therefore, likely to be an uncaught serial killer, a term usually used to describe repeat killers who have killed at least three victims.

 Eve Stratford

-Eve Stratford was born in Dortmund, West Germany in 1953 to Albert and Liza Stratford.
+Elizabeth Eve Stratford was born in Dortmund, West Germany on 28 December 1953 to Albert and Liza Stratford.
 Her mother was German, and met her father, an English medic in the Royal Army Medical Corps, in the 1940s.
 He was serving as part of the British Army of Occupation on the Rhine in the aftermath of the Second World War.
-As a youth Stratford won three beauty contests in Germany.
+As a youth, Stratford won three beauty contests in Germany.
 The family moved around the world during Stratford's childhood, eventually settling in Aldershot, Hampshire.

 In 1972, she moved with her boyfriend Tony Priest, the lead singer of Onyx (later Vineyard), to Leyton, east London.
 Two other members of the band also shared the flat.
 At the time of her death, Stratford was a Playboy Club Bunny in Park Lane.
 She had started work at the club in 1973, recommended by a friend.
 She lived a glamorous lifestyle and regularly socialised with others, including famous figures such as Sid James and Eric Morecambe, and knew many other high-profile individuals.
 As a model she sometimes referred to herself as "Eva Von Bock" and was also known as "Bunny Ava".

 In March 1975, only a few days before she was killed, Stratford appeared on the front cover of Mayfair magazine, an adult magazine for men, as "girl of the month".
 She was suspended for breach of contract by her club since she had posed for a rival publication.
 The magazine was said to be "on the top shelf of every newsagent in March that year".
 Police would later conclude that the magazine cover had likely enticed her killer.